Python-GIS-book/site/source/part2/chapter-09/md/00-retrieving-osm-data.md

 ## What is OpenStreetMap?

-[OpenStreetMap](www.openstreetmap.org) [^OSM] (OSM) is a free, editable  map of the world that is created by a global community of mappers.
-OSM is often referred to as "the Wikipedia of maps" meaning that anyone can update the contents and use them freely.
+[OpenStreetMap](https://www.openstreetmap.org/) [^OSM] (OSM) is a free, editable  map of the world that is created by a global community of mappers.
+OSM is often referred to as "the Wikipedia of maps" meaning that anyone can update the contents.
 When using OSM data, appropriate credit should be given to OpenStreetMap and its contributors (see [OSM Copyright and License](https://www.openstreetmap.org/copyright) [^OSM_license]).

 OpenStreetMap data are increasingly used in various map-based applications and as input for geographic data analysis.
 In many regions, OSM is the best data available on streets, buildings and amenities, or at least the best data source that is openly available.
 While the map is never complete, many regions and especially urban areas are relatively well covered in OSM.
 Various organized mapping campaings exists to update OSM in areas that lack detailed map data (check out [Humanitarian OpenStreetMap Team](https://www.hotosm.org) [^HOTOSM]).